Acerca de

 HUMAN RIGHTS ACADEMY

-Human Rights Academy was established in 2020 with the cooperation of civil society and academia to transform the various human rights courses that the Friedrich Naumann Foundation has been carrying out for nearly ten years into an institutional and regular structure.
+The Human Rights Academy (HRA) was established in 2020 through the solidarity of civil society and academia to transform human rights courses into an institutional and regular structure, and a Consultative Board consisting of expert names was formed.

-The Human Rights Academy aims to fill the missing human rights education within the scope of undergraduate or graduate education with various activities, ensure the development and dissemination of human rights information in Turkey, and provide human rights education to individuals working in various fields and fields need of it.
+The purpose of the HRA is to address the gap in human rights education within undergraduate or postgraduate studies through various activities, to enhance and disseminate knowledge of human rights in Türkiye, and to provide human rights education to individuals working in various fields who need training in human rights.

-The first lecture of the Academy was held physically in March 2020, but due to the pandemic, the method of the Academy was transformed into online education and activities transformed onto online platforms.
-The Academy organized three basic level human rights courses in 2020; various forums and workshops were organized to put the knowledge gained in these courses into practice.
-In addition to the courses organized for a limited group, open lectures with internationally important human rights academics were held and broadcast to increase society's human rights knowledge level.
+The Academy's first course was physically held in March 2020, but due to the pandemic, the format of the Academy was converted to online education, and activities began to be organized through online platforms.
+The Academy organized a basic level human rights course, and various forums and workshops were organized to implement the knowledge gained in these courses.
+In addition to courses organized for a limited group, open lectures with prominent international human rights lawyers were conducted and published to increase the level of human rights knowledge in society.

 Main Partner